touchableAura/touchableAura/README.md

 - 👋 Hi, I’m @touchableAura
-- 👀 I’m a full stack developer working with react, express, mongo, sql, and node.
-I also code with python and c# in unity.
+- 👀 I’m a full stack developer working with react, python, express, mongo, sql, and node.
 - 🌱 I’m currently learning about react hooks, css, and multimedia.
 - 💞️ I’m looking to collaborate on community focused projects.
 - 📫 How to reach me -> you can find my linkedin on my website: www.evancameron.dev